AWS IoT Greengrass recently announced a major version release. You can learn more about the new features in our documentation.

 Over the air updates

 AWS IoT Greengrass provides the ability to update the AWS IoT Greengrass Core software on AWS IoT Greengrass devices.
-You can use the AWS IoT Greengrass console, API, or command-line interface to update the version of AWS IoT Greengrass Core running on your devices in order to deploy security updates, bug fixes, and new AWS IoT Greengrass features.
+You can use the AWS IoT Greengrass console, APIs, or command-line interface to update the version of AWS IoT Greengrass Cores or components running on your devices in order to deploy security updates, bug fixes, and new AWS IoT Greengrass features.

 Security & hardware integrations